BDC Hamburger Icon

 4. Employee compensation

-Every employee contract should include information about how much money the employee will be paid.
-Employee compensation details can include the employee wage amount, whether the employee is hourly or salaried, what their bonus structure looks like and equity options.
+Every employee contract should include information about how much the employee will be paid.
+Employee compensation details can consist of the employee wage amount, whether the employee is hourly or salaried, what their bonus structure looks like, and equity options.

 5. Employee benefits

 Another form of employee compensation that a written employment agreement should outline is employee benefits.
-You are legally required to provide employee benefits like family and medical leave, health insurance (if you have 50 or more full-time employees), unemployment insurance and workers’ compensation insurance.
+You are legally required to provide employee benefits like family and medical leave, health insurance (if you have 50 or more full-time employees), unemployment insurance, and workers’ compensation insurance.
+[Read related article: Business Employee Benefits & Insurance Plans]

-You can also offer benefits like dental and vision insurance, health savings accounts, retirement savings plans, life insurance, commuter benefits, and more.
-However, it is important that you only agree to provide benefits you know you will continue to offer, as you are on the hook for providing them to the employee for the duration of their contract.
+You can also offer benefits like dental and vision insurance, health savings accounts, retirement savings plans, life insurance, and commuter benefits.
+However, it is vital that you agree to provide only the benefits you know you will continue to offer, as you are on the hook for providing them to the employee for the duration of their contract.

 6. Intellectual property ownership